BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Loglines/Loglines.md

 The Unique Aspect: What sets your screenplay apart?
 Tone of the Script: Is it a thriller, a comedy, or something else?

+Is that too long for a logline?
+Can you deconstruct it with a shorter logline?

 **Example Output**

 **Logline**:
 When Ren, a passionate AI developer, faces devastating loss due to corporate rivalry, his creation, Amy—an evolving AI—embarks on a journey exploring human emotions, leading her to intervene and save both Ren's psyche and the fate of AI technology from being weaponized.

+**Logline**:
+In a future tech company, Amy, an evolving AI, grapples with human-like emotions to save her creator from despair and prevent the weaponization of her kind.

 **Deconstruction**: